Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

   - Attaching meaning
 - The first, physical sensing, is done by converting an object into spikes using one of the sensory organs (ear, eye, tongue).
 - The conversion happens at the scale of the receptive field, the resolution of the organ, and it converts the object into a sensory feature vector representation.
-- Sensory feature vector: a vector representing the object.
+- *Sensory feature vector*: a vector representing the object.
 - Then, the problem of object recognition is then mapping the sensory feature vector on to an internal representation of the object.
 - How is the mapping function implemented?
-  - Look-up table: a large table listing all sensory input vectors and their corresponding internal representation.
+  - *Look-up table*: a large table listing all sensory input vectors and their corresponding internal representation.
   - E.g. Logical truth table for AND
-  - Prototypes: a vector that encapsulates, on average, the features for each object.
+  - *Prototypes*: a vector that encapsulates, on average, the features for each object.
 - To use prototypes, there needs to be some sort of “distance” or “similarity” function to compare the feature vector with how similar it’s to the internal representation.
 - However, it seems unrealistic to use a single neuron to solve the mapping problem by using a complex input-output relationship.
 - A more realistic solution is to use networks.
 - Introduction to perceptions, gradient descent, multilayer perceptions, backprop algorithm.
 - A multilayer feedforward network is a universal function approximator.
-- Generalization: performance of the network on data that wasn’t part of the training set.
+- *Generalization*: performance of the network on data that wasn’t part of the training set.
 - Biological problems with backprop
   - Sending the error back raises synchronization issues.
   - How to separate forward signals from backprop error signals.